David Johnson (running back): 2017

-On September 10, 2017, in the season opener against the Detroit Lions, Johnson injured his left wrist during a play in the third quarter, and left the game.The next day, it was revealed that Johnson's wrist was dislocated, which required surgery and 2–3 months to recover.
+On September 10, 2017, in the season opener against the Lions, Johnson injured his left wrist during a play in the third quarter, and left the game.
+The next day, it was revealed that Johnson's wrist was dislocated, which required surgery and 2–3 months to recover.
 He was placed on injured reserve on September 12, 2017.
 On November 22, the Cardinals announced that Johnson would not return for the rest of 2017.

 2018

 On September 8, 2018, Johnson signed a three-year, $39 million contract extension with the Cardinals with $30 million guaranteed.
-In a Week 4 loss to the Seattle Seahawks, he recorded 112 scrimmage yards and a rushing touchdown.
-In a Week 5 victory over the San Francisco 49ers, Johnson recorded his eighth career game with at least two rushing touchdowns.
-In the next game against the Minnesota Vikings, Johnson scored a touchdown for the fifth time in four games.
+In a Week 4 loss to the Seahawks, he recorded 112 scrimmage yards and a rushing touchdown.
+In a Week 5 victory over the 49ers, Johnson recorded his eighth career game with at least two rushing touchdowns.
+In the next game against the Vikings, Johnson scored a touchdown for the fifth time in four games.
 In Week 11, against the Oakland Raiders, Johnson rushed for 137 yards and recorded one catch for 17 yards in a 23–21 loss.
 He finished the season with 940 rushing yards and seven touchdowns along with 50 receptions for 446 yards and three touchdowns.

 2019

-In Week 1 against the Detroit Lions, Johnson had 137 scrimmage yards and a receiving touchdown in the 27–27 tie.
+In Week 1 against the Lions, Johnson had 137 scrimmage yards and a receiving touchdown in the 27–27 tie.
 Overall, in the 2019 season, Johnson recorded 345 rushing yards and two rushing touchdowns to go along with 36 receptions for 370 receiving yards and four receiving touchdowns.

 Houston Texans

+2020

 On March 20, 2020, the Cardinals traded Johnson along with a second-round pick and fourth-round pick in 2021 to the Houston Texans in exchange for star wide receiver DeAndre Hopkins and a fourth-round pick.

-2020 season
+Reception to the trade was highly critical of the Texans, as well as the head coach at the time, Bill O’Brien, with many sportswriters calling it one of the worst of all time from their perspective, while simultaneously praising the Cardinals for "robbing" the Texans.

 On September 10, 2020, Johnson made his Texans debut, scoring the first touchdown of the 2020 NFL season against the Kansas City Chiefs and recording 109 scrimmage yards (77 rushing and 32 receiving) in the 34–20 loss.
 He was placed on injured reserve on November 14, 2020, with a concussion.
 He was activated on December 5, 2020.
 He was placed on the reserve/COVID-19 list by the team on December 11, 2020, and activated on December 16.
 In Week 15 against the Indianapolis Colts, Johnson recorded 27 rushing yards and 106 receiving yards during the 27–20 loss.
 In Week 16 against the Cincinnati Bengals, Johnson rushed for 128 yards and a rushing touchdown and recorded a receiving touchdown during the 37–31 loss.
 Johnson finished the 2020 season with 147 carries for 691 rushing yards and six rushing touchdowns and recorded 33 receptions for 314 receiving yards and two receiving touchdowns.